-Our clinical monitoring group consists of highly experienced clinical research associates, or CRAs, who are based in 35 countries.
-With their experience and training, our CRAs are able to provide unparalleled site management services that includes both in-house and onsite monitoring.
+Our clinical monitoring group consists of highly experienced clinical research associates who are based in 35 countries.
+With their experience and training, our clinical research associates, or CRAs, are able to provide unparalleled site management services that includes both in-house and onsite monitoring.
 Their knowledge of local regulations and laws, in addition to Good Clinical Practice, or GCP, and International Council on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use, or ICH, guidelines ensure compliance and data quality.
 Our CRAs report into a global matrix structure to ensure consistent training, oversight and management.
-Each CRA receives comprehensive, hands-on training in an individualized curriculum consisting of in-house and field-based training, supplemented with clinical research department core rotations and ongoing study-specific training.
+Each clinical research associate receives comprehensive, hands-on training in an individualized curriculum consisting of in-house and field-based training, supplemented with clinical research department core rotations and ongoing study-specific training.